Dr Teresa Romero and Dr Tom Pike - Postgraduate Research Leads

 The Microbiology and Biotechnology Research Group is working to answer fundamental questions relating to the characterisation, evaluation, and testing of micro-organisms and viruses.

-Find out more about these research groups on our School research pages:
+Find out more about these research groups on our Department research pages:

 The key to success in a postgraduate research programme is to find a research subject that you are passionate about, and identify a supervisory team that have expertise in this area.
 The first thing that all prospective students should do is directly contact a member of staff that you feel is best aligned with your chosen research area to discuss the application process further.

-Please visit the School of Life Sciences research pages to find out more about the research going on in the subject area you are interested in, and to identify potential academic supervisors.
+Please visit the Department of Life Sciences research pages to find out more about the research going on in the subject area you are interested in, and to identify potential academic supervisors.

 To support your experience within the postgraduate research community, new students are encouraged to enrol in October or January.
 In addition to meeting peers across the University who are starting their research programme at the same time, there is access to a central training programme designed around the first three months of study, and targeted support aligned to each stage of the postgraduate research journey.